alibaba/GraphScope/docs/installation.rst

 - Docker
 - Python 3.8 (with pip)
-- Local Kubernetes cluster set-up tool (e.g. [Minikube](https://minikube.sigs.k8s.io) or [Kind](https://kind.sigs.k8s.io))
+- Local Kubernetes cluster set-up tool (e.g. [Kind](https://kind.sigs.k8s.io))

-On Windows and macOS, you can follow the official guides to install them.
+On Windows and macOS, you can follow the official guides to install them and enable Kubernetes in Docker.
 For Ubuntu/CentOS Linux distributions, we provide a script to install the above dependencies and prepare the environment.
 Alternatively, you may want to install `WSL2 <https://docs.microsoft.com/zh-cn/windows/wsl/install-win10>`_ on Windows to use the script.